-Before decorating, you need to decide on a color scheme for your tree.
+Before you dive into the Christmas tree decor, you need to decide on a color scheme for your tree.
 You can always go with the traditional red and green looks or try a monochromatic tree for something different!

 Here are some color combinations to help get the creative juices flowing:

 - Red and green with gold, silver, or black accents

 - Green, black and copper

 - Blue and silver or gold

 - Red and white

 - Green and gold

 The color ideas are endless, I suggest scrolling Pinterest or Instagram for some inspiration if you’re having trouble deciding!

 We have one tree that houses all of our sentimental Christmas heirloom ornaments that our family has collected throughout the years and it pretty much stays the same each year.